-Following \cite{pottharst}, to achieve our goal of setting up a Harder-Narasimhan formalism on torsion Kisin modules relative to torsion \'etale $\phz$-modules, we observe that we have \begin{enumerate}[leftmargin=3em] \item An additive faithful functor $GF$ to an abelian category, preserving strict short exact sequences. \item A notion of rank on the abelian category, denoted $\rk$. \item A notion of degree of a torsion Kisin module, denoted $\deg$. \item A notion of closure from the generic fiber which induces a bijection on strict subobjects. \end{enumerate}
+Following \cite{pottharst}, to achieve our goal of setting up a Harder--Narasimhan formalism on torsion Kisin modules relative to torsion \'etale $\phz$-modules, we observe that we have \begin{enumerate}[leftmargin=3em] \item An additive faithful functor $GF$ to an abelian category, preserving strict short exact sequences. \item A notion of rank on the abelian category, denoted $\rk$. \item A notion of degree of a torsion Kisin module, denoted $\deg$. \item A notion of closure from the generic fiber which induces a bijection on strict subobjects. \end{enumerate}

-These structures must satisfy certain axioms, as follows; compare \cite[\S1]{pottharst}. \begin{prop} The notion of rank and degree of torsion Kisin modules given in Definition \ref{defn:rk_deg} define a Harder-Narasimhan theory on $\Mod^\phz_{\fS, \tor}$.
-That is, they satisfy the following properties. \begin{enumerate} \item The functor $GF$ sending torison Kisin modules to torsion \'{e}tale $\phz$-modules is exact and faithful, and induces a bijection
+These structures must satisfy certain axioms, as follows; compare \cite[\S1]{pottharst}. \begin{prop} The notion of rank and degree of torsion Kisin modules given in Definition \ref{defn:rk_deg} define a Harder--Narasimhan theory on $\Mod^\phz_{\fS, \tor}$.
+That is, they satisfy the following properties. \begin{enumerate} \item The functor $GF$ sending torsion Kisin modules to torsion \'{e}tale $\phz$-modules is exact and faithful, and induces a bijection

 \item Both $\rk$ and $\deg$ are additive in short exact sequences, and $\rk(M) = 0 \iff M = 0$. \item When an injection $\fM' \iarrow \fM$ in $\Mod^\phz_{\fS,\tor}$ induces an isomorphism $GF(\fM') \risom GF(\fM)$, then $\mu(\fM') \geq \mu(\fM)$, with equality if and only if $\fM' \risom \fM$. \end{enumerate} \end{prop} \begin{proof} Since $\cO_\cE$ is a flat $\fS$-module, the functor $GF$ is exact and faithful as desired, cf.~\cite[Prop.\ 2.1.12]{crfc}.
 Because Kisin modules are $u$-torsion free, $GF$ induces a bijection